Connect with others who understand.

 Powered By

-Genital Psoriasis vs. Herpes: 10 Symptom and Treatment Differences
+Genital Psoriasis vs. Herpes: 9 Symptom and Treatment Differences (VIDEO)

-One MyPsorisiasTeam member shared their experiences being misdiagnosed with herpes.
-“I’ve had genital psoriasis since 1967.
+One MyPsoriasisTeam member shared their experience of being misdiagnosed with herpes after a trip to the emergency room (ER): “I’ve had genital psoriasis since 1967.
 When I went to the ER to see what the problem was, they took a swab test and sent me home.
 The next day, a nurse called and said I’d better come in and bring my husband because I had herpes.
-I told her I wasn’t married, so she said bring your boyfriend.
+I told her I wasn’t married, so she said, ‘Bring your boyfriend.’
 I replied that I don’t have sex.
 It took over a year to find a medication that worked.”

-Although genital psoriasis and herpes can both cause a painful, itchy rash, they’re different conditions that require different treatments.
+Although both genital psoriasis and herpes can cause painful, itchy lesions, they’re different conditions that require different treatments.
 Getting the right diagnosis is important to ensure you get the treatment you need.

 This article will review several key symptoms and treatments to help you spot the difference between these two conditions.